MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/r-server-install-hadoop-troubleshoot.md

 	export LD\_LIBRARY\_PATH=$LD_LIBRARY_PATH:/path/to/libhdfs.so

 (This step is normally performed automatically during the RRE install.
-If you continue to see errors about libhdfs.so, you may need to both create the symbolic link as above and set LD_LIBRARY_PATH.)
+If you continue to see errors about libhdfs.so, you may need to both create the preceding symbolic link and set LD_LIBRARY_PATH.)

-Similarly, if you see a message about being unable to load libjvm.so, you may need to create a symbolic link from your installed version of libjvm.so to the system library, such as the following:
+Similarly, if you see a message about being unable to load libjvm.so, you may need to create a symbolic link from your installed version of libjvm.so to the system library, such as the following command:

 	ln -s /path/to/libjvm.so /usr/lib64/libjvm.so